Valencia, 1942

 Valdés recalls one of his first visits to New York and the effect that what he saw there had on his work: “I came across a work by Rauschenberg that had some boats hanging on it, and I came across a Rauschenberg with a stuffed chicken in it.
 So, I asked myself, what are we talking about?
 It turns out that there are artists who don’t paint with paint tubes and I saw Soulages who threw a bucket of black paint on the canvas and spread it about with a piece of wood, and I realised there are people who don’t paint with a paintbrush.
 Then I discovered materials at the same time as I discovered freedom because I realised that there were no rules because you set the rules yourself.
 And since then, I have had a great passion for materials.
 I make them for myself, as many people do.
 I make my own oil.
 When I want a stain to spread, I put in more oil.
 When I want the pigment to be purer, I prepare it in a different way.
 I work with wood and look for wood that suits me because of its colour or its weathering as well as its shape.
 I am very interested in materials “1.

-The physical centre of his studio in New York, where he has lived since 1988, is the place where Manolo Valdés works on his large-format paintings, surrounded by boxes full of painted pieces of wood that were once filled with pieces of coloured cloth.
-These works, like his works on burlap, also contain large globs of pigment, paint stains, marks made by pots placed on the painting… and, as Valdés explains, his discovery of the great American masters changed his way of understanding art: “Pollock taught me that a drip can be acceptable and can be interesting and important, so I am no longer afraid when a drip falls “.
+The physical centre of his studio in New York, the city where he has lived since 1988, is the place where Manolo Valdés works on his large-scale paintings, surrounded by boxes that are full of painted pieces of wood and were previously filled with pieces of coloured cloth.
+These works, like those on hessian, also contain large globs of pigment, patches of paint, marks of cans on the paint… the fact is that as Valdés himself explains, discovering the great American masters changed his understanding of art: “Pollock taught me that a drop can be accepted and can be interesting and important, so when a drop falls on me I’m no longer afraid to wipe it off.”

-His looking to the past has been combined with a constant looking around at his immediate surroundings, and it is here that New York City has taken on great significance.
-Valdés says that he once saw butterflies during a walk in Central Park that reminded him of the butterflies painted by Matisse and, from then on, he began to find butterflies in other paintings in the Metropolitan Museum, in the shop windows of Madison Avenue and on the scarves worn by the ladies he passed on Fifth Avenue.
-Valdés is a true hunter of images, who incorporates almost everything he sees into his work.
+This looking towards the past has been combined with the gaze he directs every day at his most immediate surroundings, and it is there that the city of New York has assumed great importance.
+Valdés tells how he once saw some butterflies while walking in Central Park which reminded him of some by Matisse, and from then on he began to find butterflies in other paintings in the Metropolitan Museum, in the shop windows of Madison Avenue and on the scarves worn by the ladies he passed on Fifth Avenue.
+Valdés is a veritable hunter of images who incorporates almost everything he sees into his work.